sequentech/documentation/docs/general/reference/election-creation-json.md

 - **Allowed values:**
   - `"allowed"`
   - `"warn"`
+  - `"warn-invalid-implicit-and-explicit"`
   - `"not-allowed"`
 - **Default:** `"warn"`
 - **Example:** `"allowed"`

-Indicates whether an invalid vote should be allowed without warning, allowed but warning the voter, or not allowed.
+Indicates whether an invalid vote should be allowed without warning, allowed but warning the voter on implicitly invalid ballots, allowed but warning the voter on both implicitly and explicitly invalid ballots, or not allowed.

 ### Question Extra: `enable_panachage`